GNOME/gtk/docs/reference/gdk/wayland.md

   g_error ("Unsupported GDK backend");
 ```

-The compile time check is performed by using the `GDK_WINDOWING_*`
+The compile-time check is performed by using the `GDK_WINDOWING_*`
 pre-processor symbols; there is one defined for each windowing system
 backend built into GDK.
 For Wayland, the symbol is `GDK_WINDOWING_WAYLAND`.

-The run time check is performed by looking at the type of the
+The run-time check is performed by looking at the type of the
 [class@Gdk.Display] object.
 For Wayland, the display objects will be of type
 `GdkWaylandDisplay`.